 Signs are things that someone might observe in a student, client, patient, or family member.
 They are objective, and possible evidence that the individual being observed may have Visual Stress.
 Whereas symptoms are apparent to the patient himself, therefore, subjective in indicating the presence of the condition.

 On the other hand, diagnostic criteria, validated through research and studies, are a set of signs, symptoms, and tests used by clinics to diagnose patients with Visual Stress and care for the individuals afterward.

 The material below describes these signs, symptoms, and diagnostic criteria of Visual Stress!

 When investigating signs of Visual Stress, observation is integral in diagnosing the condition.
 Because individuals may not realize they are doing these things believing that the discomfort or distortions they experience are normal and shared by everyone.

-Wearing brimmed hats or sunglasses inside
+Wearing brimmed hats or sunglasses inside.

-Turning off or dim the lights inside and keep the blinds closed
+Turning off or dimming the lights inside.

 Sitting in dark places to read, study or work.